Rimblehelm/rim-xmg-lib/docs/README.md

 gh workflow run "Publish" --ref master --repo rimblehelm/rim-xmg-lib --field use_npm=true
 ```

+Note: the repository now triggers package publishes once a GitHub Release is created.
+The `Publish` workflow is triggered on `release: published` and is protected by the `release` environment (requires reviewers) so the release package step will pause for approval before publishing.
+If you want to publish by hand instead, the `Publish` workflow remains callable from the Actions UI (`workflow_dispatch`).

 You can also validate your token locally with the included `npm` script:

 ```bash